On 10 July CERT NZ published their first quarterly report for 2019.

 What can you do to mitigate the risks posed by these cyber security threats?

-CERT NZ has previously published their critical controls for 2019 to help organisations prevent, or better contain, the majority of attacks they see.
+CERT NZ has previously published their critical controls to help organisations prevent, or better contain, the majority of attacks they see.

 To make it easy for our clients, we have mapped our solutions to these critical controls.
 Email us at email@example.com if you would like a copy of our mapping document.
 Alternatively you can contact us on 04 917 6670 if you would like to chat to one of our security consultants.